bentheiii/envolved/docs/basevar.rst

     When the value is retrieved, all its :attr:`args` and :attr:`pos_args` are retrieved, and are then used as keyword variables on the
     EnvVar's :attr:`type`.

+    Users can also supply keyword arguments to the :meth:`get` method, which will be supplied to the :attr:`type` in addition/instead of the child EnvVars.

     .. property:: type
         :type: collections.abc.Callable[..., T]